edamla/mediterraneanagency/_books/2021-09-01-the-man-who-picks-the-crushed-tomatoes.md

 a shocking surprise, he is forced to complete the book.
-“The Man Who Chose the Bruised Tomato” is a compelling memoir-novel from the pen of the mas- ter writer Vehbi Vakkasoğlu, where you will find the sweet examples of Anatolian wisdom...
+“The Man Who Chose the Bruised Tomato” is a compelling memoir-novel from the pen of the master writer Vehbi Vakkasoğlu, where you will find the sweet examples of Anatolian wisdom...
 <!--more-->